lukebrandonfarrell/redux-persist-machine/docs/README.md

 - a load method
 - (optional) whether to enable debug or not

-The structure of your store consist of an array that takes some objects, and each object has to follow the following schema:
+The structure of your store consist of an object that takes some objects, and each object has to follow the following schema:

 - The key of each value in the persist object should match your store shape, a nested reducer would be defined as such: `data.device`.
 - In the `values` key, you can customize which values the package will keep track of.
 If nothing is provided to the `values` field, all fields will be saved.
 - A `key` is required to be defined for each persisted reducer, this will be used as the async storage key, it keeps a static map of your data which is independent of its shape, which is useful as your application grows.
 - An optional key of `action` can be defined to explicitly declare which action type should trigger a load of that reducer, without this value each load type is generated automatically from the state shape. e.g. to load `"data.device"` fire `LOAD_DATA_DEVICE`, to load `"subscriptionOrders"` fire  `LOAD_SUBSCRIPTION_ORDERS`.
 - An optional `automatic` key can also be provided to specify if that reducer should be loaded automatically, without having to dispatch the action.
 It defaults to `true`.

 For the load and save method, you don't have to write them by yourself, they are [available as separate packages below](#providers).